-Our craftspeople join us to learn, to practice, and to pursue perfection.
-They become integral parts of a living legacy where their own experience is enhanced by techniques learned from their Moser peers, and from countless cultures and movements that span continents, oceans, and centuries.
+Our craftspeople join us to learn, practice and pursue perfection.
+They become integral parts of a living legacy where their own experience is enhanced by techniques learned from their Moser peers and from countless cultures and movements that span continents, oceans, and centuries.
 The Thos.
-Moser team carries that legacy forward, each and every day, sustaining both new and old traditions for generations to follow.
+Moser team carries that legacy forward each and every day, sustaining both new and old traditions for generations to follow.

 It is this rugged pursuit of beauty and timelessness that has always moved our hearts.
 We make and sell fine American furniture.
 This is our calling, our work, and this is what we sign our names to.
 Our devotion lives in the work we do and in our efforts to ensure the maker culture will continue to grow and thrive for generations to come.